 Asking your teen to take your side in any situation regarding your ex-spouse can create a tremendous amount of stress for your teen.
 Your teen wants to love both of his or her parents.
 Avoid putting teens in the position of having to take sides.

 Complaining to your teen about how lonely you feel makes them feel guilty and sad.
 It’s not healthy for a teen to be consumed with worry for their parents’ ability to survive.
 Let your teen be a teenager.

-Your teen will have the best chance of growing up to be a functional human male or female with both parents as role models and nurturers.
+Your teen will have the best chance of growing up to be a functional young person with access to both parents as role models and nurturers.
 This means that there should be some way of them having access to the good each parent has to offer.”

 (Acknowledging Ruben Francia)